PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 ::: tab Core server

 Prefect Core server is included with the Prefect Core python package you installed earlier in the quick start guide.
+Server requires Docker and Docker Compose to be installed.
+If you have Docker Desktop on your machine, you've got both of these.

 ## Set backend

-Your first step is to make sure your backend is set to use Prefect Server by running
+Your first step is to make sure your backend is set to use Prefect Core server by running

   ```bash
 $ prefect backend server